metal-stack/docs/docs/src/overview/networking.md

 In EVPN routing is assumed to occur in the context of a VRF.
 VRF enables true multitenancy.
 Therewith, VRF is the first step for EVPN configuration and there is a 1:1 relationship between tenant and VRF.

 `Q: How should we imagine this separation?
-A further VRF is created for each new tenant.
+A VRF is created for each new tenant.
 Will the IPv4 addresses continue to be obtained from the same pool?
 A more detailed description would be useful.`

 To enable layer-2 connectivity, we need a special interface to route between layer-2 networks.
 This interface is called Switched VLAN Interface (SVI).
 The SVI is realized with a VLAN.
 It is part of a VRF (layer-3).